Chronic Anger and its Addictive Nature

 *If you feel anger about childhood events, you don’t need to take responsibility for them—you were a kid!
 Begin with more recent scenarios and relationships that will empower you now.
 Childhood hurts can be felt and faced using different tools, under more sensitive circumstances.

-From your answers, discern your honesty–how honest were you, really?
+From your answers, discern how honest you were.
 If you weren’t, why not?
-For example, did you want the person’s approval; did you want to keep the peace, or did you not feel angry in the moment but only later in reflection?
+For example, did you want the person’s approval; did you want to keep the peace, or did you not feel angry at the moment but only later in reflection?

 It’s also important to remember that others can benefit from your honesty, by learning more about themselves through your experience with them.
 Maybe you’re the only one who can help them grow in specific ways.
 Relationships can strengthen with the challenge and integrity in sensitive honesty.

 What are your patterns?
-And how does any use of self-medication help or hinder your capacity to be honest with your anger?
+And how does any use of self-medication—or self-sabotage—help or hinder your capacity to be honest with your anger?

-All of these supportive tools, including identifying behavioral tendencies, build a foundation that reduces cravings for our liver-destructive, self-medications, including smoking, sugar, alcohol, processed foods, a diet high in carbs, and harmful fats such as deep-fried foods, hydrogenated oils, and saturated fats from meat and diary products.
+All of these supportive tools build a foundation that reduces cravings for our liver-destructive, self-medications, including smoking, sugar, alcohol, processed foods, a diet high in carbs, and harmful fats such as deep-fried foods, hydrogenated oils, and saturated fats from meat and dairy products.
 Any of these fixes need to be reduced for us to heal.
 Moving lymph to aid daily detoxification will be of great benefit as we heal, if not utterly necessary, moving damage from our livers out of our bodies.